I have had a continuous career in NSW local government since 1964.

 From late 2015 to April 2016 I was a Delegate for the NSW Office of Local Government and conducted four council merger public inquiry processes and provided reports to the NSW Government as required by the Local Government Act.

-The foregoing demonstrates that I have very long term practitioner experience and knowledge of local government.
+I have very long term practitioner experience and knowledge of local government.

 From November 2017 to December 2018, I was appointed by the Vice Chancellor of the University of New England, Armidale as the University Advisor on government business.